TerminadaPool/cardano-node-debian/README.md

 You will also require libsecp256k1 development library
 See: https://github.com/TerminadaPool/libsecp256k1-iog-debian for how to build it as a deb package.
-Once you have built the libsecp256k1-iog library install it too.
+Once you have built the libsecp256k1-iog library, install it too.

 ## Create a separate user ('builder') for building
 This is advisable so that the installation of GHC and its configuration won't interfere with anything in your normal user account.